Azure/azure-iot-sdk-node/readme.md

 ### New to the Azure IoT Node.JS SDK?

-- **[Try a Device Sample:](./device/samples/)** Create a basic Python application following one of the device client library samples provided.
+- **[Try a Device Sample:](./device/samples/)** Create a basic Node.js application following one of the device client library samples provided.

 # Components